ctthang/OIDC/src/CSharp/mtls-client/web-client/Guide.md

 #### Additional setup on web server

-Add the 2 following registry keys to your Identify server in case they haven't been added before:
+To ensure proper mutual TLS authentication, add or update the following registry keys on your Identify server if they haven't been configured yet:

-1. Open the registry on Identify server.
+1. Open the registry editor on Identify server.
-2. Go to: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL
+2. Navigate to: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL
    - Add the key: "SendTrustedIssuerList" (DWORD) with the value: 0.
-In case this key exists, set it 0
+In case this key exists, set it 0.
+This setting disables the sending of a trusted issuer list to clients, reducing handshake size and avoiding potential compatibility issues.
    - Add the key: "ClientAuthTrustMode" (DWORD) with the value: 2.
-In case this key exists, set it 2
+In case this key exists, set it 2.
+This instructs the server to trust client certificates based only on explicitly trusted intermediate CAs, offering tighter control and enhanced security.

+For more details on default values and behaviors of ClientAuthTrustMode, refer to the official documentation: https://learn.microsoft.com/en-us/windows-server/security/tls/what-s-new-in-tls-ssl-schannel-ssp-overview

-3. Exit the registry and reset the Identify server
+3. Exit the registry editor.
-4. Reboot the Identify server
+4. Reboot the Identify server to apply the changes.

 #### Disable client certificate revocation at IIS